by Nebula Haze

 As long as you keep the plant still and the microscope pressing down hard on the plant, you should be able to just twist the focus until all the trichomes just ‘pop’ into your vision.
 After a while, you get used to using the microscope and it gets easier.

-You’re not done at harvest.
+You’ve mastered how to grow weed indoors, and you’re so close to the finish line, but at harvest you’re still not quite done.
 You still need to trim, dry and cure your buds before they will be ready to use.